 We are committed to providing outstanding customer service and believe in treating our customers like next-door neighbors.
 Our retail stores are stocked with a comprehensive assortment of our products and staffed with knowledgeable and well trained sales associates.
-We stand behind all purchases with our unconditional "No Bull Guarantee."
-Our call center is open 24 hours a day, seven days a week and is staffed with friendly, knowledgeable representatives dedicated to making every customer experience positive.
+We stand behind all purchases with our "No Bull Guarantee."
+Our call center is open for calls from 5 A.M. to 1 A.M.
+Central Time, seven days a week and is staffed with friendly, knowledgeable representatives dedicated to making every customer experience positive.
 As a convenience to our customers, we offer live chat through our website, which is available from 7 A.M. to 8 P.M.
 Central Time on weekdays and 8 A.M. to 5 P.M.
 Central Time on weekends.